PraisEneh/Algorithm_Visualizer/README.md

 Then, follow the onscreen commands.

 Alternatively, if you run "grid.py" you can visualize grid search.
-At the moment, only A Star search is working (in Alpha Stage)
+At the moment, only A Star search is working with a few minor bugs